-The ratings, conclusions or other descriptions of results of an individual internal audit engagement based upon the procedures performed, relating only to those aspects within the objectives and scope of the engagement.
+The rating, conclusion and/or other description of results of an individual internal audit engagement, relating to those aspects within the objectives and scope of the engagement.

 Engagement Work Programme

 A document that lists the procedures to be followed during an engagement, designed to achieve the engagement plan.